517: Beginning of the End

 Please welcome your New Richmond High School marching band!

-New Richmond High School serves about 900 students in the city of New Richmond, Wisconsin, just across the border from Minneapolis.
+New Richmond High School serves about 900 students in the city of New Richmond, Wisconsin, about an hour east of Minneapolis.

 So this is like Beginning of the End Bold Condensed font here, huh?